isomerpages/moe-temasekjc/_integrated-programme/Enriched Curriculum/Mathematics.md

 <center>Learning probability through UNO!</center>

-We start training our students in problem-solving skills from IP1, where we harness Schoenfeld's Problem-Solving Framework and Polya’s Problem-Solving Strategy to guide them in a systematic approach to problem-solving.
+<p style="text-align: justify;">We start training our students in problem-solving skills from IP1, where we harness Schoenfeld's Problem-Solving Framework and Polya’s Problem-Solving Strategy to guide them in a systematic approach to problem-solving.
 In addition, we adapt ideas from Computational Thinking in collaboration with Master Teachers from the Academy of Singapore Teachers (AST) to further sharpen their skillset.
 Our students also apply their problem-solving skills in programming, where our tutors take them to a higher level of abstract thinking through coding and exploring real-world applications.
-Through our innovative curriculum, students get to explore natural phenomena occurring around them as well as examining and devising mathematical models to arrive at mathematical solutions to the identified problem.
+Through our innovative curriculum, students get to explore natural phenomena occurring around them as well as examining and devising mathematical models to arrive at mathematical solutions to the identified problem.</p>

-Our tutors also leverage selected mathematical software and the use of the graphing calculator in IP Year 4 to enhance the learning experience of our students.
-By the time they enter JC Year 1, our students can confidently explore how outcomes can be altered by varying specific conditions, honing their ability to identify patterns and interpret data.
+<p style="text-align: justify;">Our tutors also leverage selected mathematical software and the use of the graphing calculator in IP Year 4 to enhance the learning experience of our students.
+By the time they enter JC Year 1, our students can confidently explore how outcomes can be altered by varying specific conditions, honing their ability to identify patterns and interpret data.</p>

 **ENRICHMENT**

-Our department seeks out various opportunities such as competitions, seminars and learning journeys to Institutes of Higher Learning for students of all abilities to participate.
+<p style="text-align: justify;">Our department seeks out various opportunities such as competitions, seminars and learning journeys to Institutes of Higher Learning for students of all abilities to participate.
 Higher-ability students who demonstrate an exceptional talent in Mathematics will be enrolled in the [**Temasek Academy (Mathematics) Programme**](https://www.temasekjc.moe.edu.sg/academic/integrated-programme/enriched-curriculum/temasek-academy#_ptoo_100121).
-This programme further enhances their problem-solving, computational thinking and research abilities as they pursue their passion and achieve their potential.
+This programme further enhances their problem-solving, computational thinking and research abilities as they pursue their passion and achieve their potential.</p>

 <img src="/images/Academic/Enriched%20Curriculum/Mathematics/Blender%20Course.jpg" style="width:70%">